 - as is necessary for the purpose in question, i.e. particularly in order to process orders and requests as part of our customer service (the legal basis for this is Article 6(1)(b) of the GDPR);

 - that you have expressly agreed to this, i.e. you have given us a declaration of consent, for instance by ordering our newsletter or when taking part in customer surveys (the legal basis for this is Article 6(1)(a) of the GDPR);

-- necessary to pursue our legitimate interests and those of third parties, e.g. in carrying out market research, direct marketing and optimization of business processes in compliance with statutory regulations (the legal basis for this is Article 6(1)(f) of the GDPR);
+- necessary to pursue our legitimate interests and those of third parties, e.g. in carrying out market research, direct marketing and optimisation of business processes in compliance with statutory regulations (the legal basis for this is Article 6(1)(f) of the GDPR);

 - required because we have a legal duty of data processing, e.g. pursuant to duties of storage under commercial and tax law.